MintcoinCommunity/Mintcoin-Desktop-Wallet/README.md

 Q: When will there be a MintCoin coin burn?
 A: A coin burn is used by investors to drive up the value of a crypto currency.
-Since MintCoin is a community coin, there is no group of investors who will do this.
+Some members of the community think this is a good idea, others do not.
+Right now no coin burn is in progress or planned.

 Q: I have other questions.
 Are there other answers?
 A: The official FAQ can be found here: